 Atlanta Premises Liability Lawyer

-Our Atlanta, Georgia based injury law firm has handled cases of serious premises liability injury occurring on the property of many different private businesses and residences throughout Georgia.
+Our Atlanta, Georgia based injury law firm has dedicated Atlanta Premises Liability Attorney that has handled cases of serious premises liability injury occurring on the property of many different private businesses and residences throughout Georgia.

 In Georgia, property owners—regardless of whether they are major shopping center owners or homeowners—owe a duty of care to most people who are present on their property.
 The highest duty of care is owed to people invited to a property, usually for a business purpose.
 Under Georgia law, these people are known as “invitees.”
 (O.C.G.A 51-3-1).
 Premises owners owe an “invitee” a duty of “ordinary care to keep the premises and approaches safe.”